nraecobb/drmellman_copy/2) Program Benefits.md

 Clients with diabetics type-1 and type-2 learn to regulate and reduce insulin with their individual systems by using the correct foods more efficiently on a cellular level.
 This is witnessed when patterning out data and they are amazed at how specific foods interact differently with their particular systems.

 Clients that have Lupus, Lyme’s Disease (or associated symptoms of lyme's), short-term and long-term suffering, sinus congestion, excessive mucous in upper and lower respiratory systems, seasonal immunogenic suppression, chronic fatigue syndromes, fibromyalgia, skin rashes, hot painful joints, itching and severe redness, forms of rosacea, eczema and psoriatic arthritic conditions, have all reached levels of improved management and reduced insulin levels.
 Some clients have reduced medications to none at all and others have achieved remission on this program.
 This improvement occurs regardless of age.
-Coordinating doctors find cooperateration by reducing, weaning, or removing patients from medication as they witness success.
+Coordinating doctors find cooperation by reducing, weaning, or removing patients from medication as they witness success.
 People have to help their bodies by eating the correct energy in the form of correct foods, so it can get the job done.

 ##Grow Muscle | Gain Weight | Bone Density